|Establishing relationships based on respect and trust

 - Qualifications in Alcohol and Other Drugs or related discipline

 - Demonstrated experience working with adults and families in the AOD Sector

 - Demonstrated experience facilitating groups, meetings and seminars

 Other Relevant Information

 - The successful applicant will be required to undergo satisfactory pre-employment checks, including providing at least two professional referees, completion of a medical declaration, Police Records Check, Working With Children Check, Victorian Driver’s License, and proof of identify and qualifications

 - Commitment to equal opportunity and occupational health and safety principles and practices is required

 - You will need to disclose any pre-existing illness or injury you know about which could be affected by the described work duties.
 Under section 82 (7) of the Accident Compensation Act, failure to disclose such a pre-existing illness or injury will mean that, if employed, you will not be paid compensation for that condition.

-Please send your application marked “Private & Confidential” to the following address.
+Address your application marked: “Private & Confidential”

-Applications Close at 4.30pm Monday 28th January 2019.
-Please check the closing date to ensure your application is received within the specified time.
+- Please check the closing date to ensure your application is received within the specified time.
 Applications may be posted, emailed, hand delivered or faxed (provided that a hard copy is posted on the same day).